Information on Sustainable Living

-Might ths be your new career?
-Sharon, pictured here, joined one of our classes when a University of Canterbury student and went on to work at the University promoting sustainability for other students and Departments, on projects such as 'Eco My Flat'.
-Now she works professionally in waste minimisation.
+Might this be your new career?
+Sharon, pictured here, joined one of our classes when a University of Canterbury student and went on to work at the University promoting sustainability on campus & on student projects such as 'Eco My Flat'.
+Still in Christchurch, Sharon works professionally in waste minimisation.
 Perhaps you will make sustainability 'what you do for a living'!

 What's your footprint?

 We can help you to understand and record your carbon footprint, in partnership with Enviromark-CarboNZero, and to understand other aspects of your environmental footprint, whilst keeping your well-being and quality of life in mind.